Itzhak07/rfit_platform/README.md

 ## Features:
 * Auth - Login / Registration
-* Schedule - Add, update, delete appointments. also you can update by drag & drop the appointment. day/week/month view options.
+* Schedule - Add, update, delete appointments.
+You can also update by drag & drop the appointment. day/week/month view options.

 * Clients - Add, update clients (We dont want to remove a client, just update his status to "Not Active" :) ).